 I’m trying to imagine how Enlisted might look if it were more ‘realistic.’
 Probably pretty boring.
 And not very funny.

-Timely, there is also this story which made the rounds over the weekend concerning comic Natasha Leggero who made a joke at the expense of Pearl Harbor veterans during a New Years Eve program.
+Timely, there is also this story that made the rounds over the weekend concerning comic Natasha Leggero who made a joke at the expense of Pearl Harbor veterans during a New Year’s Eve program.
 You can read the whole episode here, but essentially she made a joke, the military community attacked her for it, and she refuses to apologize.
 Good for her, I say.

 Yes, I really hope Enlisted does well.
 We could all stand to take ourselves a little less seriously.